yonas-fsaha/calculator-with-js/Readme.md

 ## Contributing

 Contributions to the JavaScript calculator project are welcome.
-If you find any issues or have suggestions for improvements